Table of content

 So, if you’re interested in tracking your blood sugar, it’s probably a good idea to chat with a healthcare professional first.

-Non-Diabetic CGMs vs. Diabetic CGMs:
+Non-Diabetic CGMs vs. Medical CGMs

 Here’s a quick comparison between CGMs for diabetics and CGMs for non-diabetics: